Pronto (later named Modeler)

 Connect: progressive disclosure for complex setup

-Prep: making data transformation approachable without hiding the power
+Prepare: making data transformation approachable without hiding the power

-Prep was where business users ran into territory traditionally reserved for data engineers.
+Prepare, or ‘Prep’ internally, was where business users ran into territory traditionally reserved for data engineers.
 Users needed to be able to filter, handle nulls, merge, split, pivot, summarize, rename, and convert data types across tables that could contain millions of rows.
 We needed non-technical users to feel confident here, without making the tool feel dumbed-down to power users.

 Two design choices shaped Prep: